ssenmosip/mosip-temp-documentation/FRS-Common-Services.md

 [**Link to design**](/mosip/mosip/blob/master/docs/design/kernel/kernel-smsnotification.md)

 ### 4.4 PDF Generator [**[↑]**](#table-of-content)
-This utility enables created of PDF from the content received.
+This utility enables creation of PDF from the content received.
 It will receive a content in input parameter, convert it into a PDF document, and respond with it to the source.

 [**Link to design**](/mosip/mosip/blob/master/docs/design/kernel/kernel-pdfgenerator.md)